eugeneiiim/trello-mailer/README.md

 trello-mailer
 =============

-Mails an email address when new trello cards are created.
+Mails an email address and/or posts to Flowdock when new trello cards are created.
 Depends on Redis and Sendgrid.
 Built for deployment to Heroku with a scheduled task.

 Required environment variables:
 * TRELLO_KEY